 Secure connections with HTTPS

-The text is copied from webopius web site (excepted the last steps).
+The text is copied from webopius web site (except for the last steps).

 - stop MAMP

 - enter: openssl genrsa -des3 -out server.key 1024.
 Enter a password twice.

 - enter: openssl req -new -key server.key -out server.csr.
 Enter the previous password.
 You need to answer some questions.
 Common name expects your local name (for me it was jerome.moodle.local)